OpenMOSE/RWKV-Infer/README.md

 A large-scale RWKV v6 inference engine using the Cuda backend.
 Supports multi-batch generation and dynamic State switching.

 This project aims to simplify the deployment of RWKV model inference in a Docker
+## 2024.07.25 Update:
+   - Support for CPU memory storage of Dynamic State Cache Since State Cache can be stored virtually infinitely, re-inference can be eliminated in most cases
+   - Improved behavior during inference interruption
+   - Speedup for 8-bit inference (5-13% on AD102)
+   - FastAPI implementation

 ## The following features are included:
    - Support for multi-batch generation and stream delivery